cheng315ncu/RA2T/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 **Note**: While this project is under MIT License, its usage is restricted to educational and personal purposes only.
 Commercial use is not permitted.
+The underlying ASR model (Parakeet TDT 0.6B V2) is governed by the CC-BY-4.0 license.

 ## Acknowledgments